The Getting of Wisdom (film): Production

 Bruce Beresford wanted to make the film after The Adventures of Barry McKenzie (1972) and tried to get finance from Reg Grundy.
 Grundy said he would think about it if Beresford made a McKenzie sequel.
 Beresford made Barry McKenzie Holds His Own (1974) but Grundy declined to make Wisdom.

-The film was the first production from the newly formed Victorian Film Corporation, who provided $100,000 with additional funding from the Australian Film Commission and the Nine Network.
+The film was the first production from the newly formed Victorian Film Corporation, which provided $100,000 with additional funding from the Australian Film Commission and the Nine Network.
 Six thousand girls were interviewed for the school pupil roles.
-It was shot at the Methodist Ladies' College and in the town of Eddington in January and February 1977.
+It was shot at Methodist Ladies' College and in the town of Eddington in January and February 1977.